SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ### Files that you don't need to look at

-`index.js` and `world.js` don't really matter. `./lib/utils/langs.js` used to work, but we're not sure it does anymore.
+`index.js` and `world.js` are short files that cucumber needs. `./lib/utils/langs.js` used to work, but we're not sure it does anymore.
 No one has used it yet, so we're waiting to experiment until someone expresses a need or we have some extra time.

 # Footnotes